Award-Winning Foot Doctor For Ankle Sprains In Sugar Land & Houston, Texas (TX)

-Podiatrist Dr. Vargas uses advanced digital x-ray technology to tell whether you have a sprain or your bone has broken.
-If you or your loved one cannot bear weight after an injury or if the foot swells or looks deformed, call him right away, and he will prioritize your care with a same day appointment.
-Make sure to let him know what was going on when you sprained your ankle.
-Most likely, you or your loved one will not need to have surgery.
+Podiatrist Dr. Marco A. Vargas uses advanced digital x-ray technology to tell whether you have a sprain or your bone has broken.
+If you or your loved one cannot bear weight after an injury or if the foot swells or looks deformed, call him right away, and he will prioritize your care with

 For minor sprains, remember the word R.I.C.E.

-I – Ice your ankle to keep swelling down.
+I – Ice. your ankle to keep swelling down.
 Do not put ice directly on your skin.
-Instead, use a pillow case between your ice pack and your skin.
-Watch the time carefully.
-More than 20 minutes of ice at a time can cause frost bite!
+Instead, use a

 C – Compress.
 Use an ankle sleeve to control swelling and to keep your ankle still as you get better.
 You can find an ankle sleeve at the store right in our office.
 Podiatrist Dr. Vargas may also recommend a splint to keep your ankle perfectly still as you heal.